Notifying Deaths of Ex Arborfield Boys and requests for an AOBA Remembrance Scroll

 A request for an AOBA Remembrance Scroll

 Members are reminded that the Bereavement Officer does not automatically send out a Remembrance Scroll until notified of a death.
 They are only sent when requested by whoever has made contact with the family of the deceased and only then when the n-o-k has confirmed that they would like to receive one.
 Remembrance Scrolls can be requested in the memory of the deceased for both AOBA Members and non-members.
 The minimum information required, before a scroll is sent, are listed in sub paragraphs a. & b. below:

 a.
 Full name of the deceased, his intake number and date of death.

 b.
 The n-o-k or family member’s full name, ensuring that we have their first name, and the address to where the scroll should be sent.

 When it has been confirmed that the n-o-k of the deceased has requested a Remembrance Scroll, I will only send one if I have all the detail as listed in sub paragraphs a. & b. above.
-I will not send a scroll until I’m in receipt of all this detail.
-As you can imagine, if we get any of this detail wrong, it could cause extra grief to the bereaved.
+The Bereavement Officer will not send a scroll until in receipt of all the above details.
+As you can imagine, if we get any of this details incorrect, it could cause extra grief to the bereaved family.

-You can contact me through the completion of the short webform found here
+You can contact the Bereavement Officer through the completion of the short webform found here